 A newborn's exposure to waterborne contaminants can run several times higher, pound for pound, than an adult's, because intake relative to body weight peaks in the first months of life at roughly 150 mL/kg/day (EPA Exposure Factors Handbook, Chapter 3, water ingestion for formula-fed infants).
 Formula reconstituted with tap water becomes the near-total source of daily fluid, so whatever is in the water is delivered at maximum concentration to organs that are still forming.

-Newborns aren't just small adults.
-Their detoxification enzymes are immature, running at only a fraction of adult activity for many pathways.
-Their gastrointestinal tract absorbs metals like lead at 40 to 50%, versus roughly 10% in adults (CDC).
-And their blood-brain barrier is more permeable.
-The same water an adult clears without much trouble can reach a newborn's brain and bone.
+A newborn is not a small adult.
+The enzymes that break down toxins are still coming online, running at a fraction of adult activity on many pathways.
+A baby's gut absorbs metals like lead at 40 to 50%, against roughly 10% in adults (CDC).
+And the barrier protecting the brain is more porous.
+Water an adult clears without noticing can reach a newborn's brain and bone.

-That combination, high intake and low defenses, is the whole reason a "legal" report can still describe water that's wrong for a bottle.
+High intake, low defenses.
+That combination is why a "legal" water report can still describe water that's wrong for a bottle.
 The compliance test answers a regulatory question.
-It was never designed around infant biology.
+Nobody designed it around infant biology.

 Why Isn't Tap Water Safe Straight From the Sink?